fjarri/reikna/doc/source/cluda.rst

         :param fast_math: same as in :py:class:`Context`.
         :param async: same as in :py:class:`Context`.

+    .. py:attribute:: device_params

+        Instance of :py:class:`DeviceParameters` class for this context's device.

     .. py:method:: supports_dtype(dtype)

         Checks if given ``numpy`` dtype can be used in kernels compiled using this context.